ngVue/ngVue/README.md

 <vue-component vprops-first-name="ctrl.person.firstName" vprops-last-name="ctrl.person.lastName" />
 ```

-- `watch-depth` attribute indicates which watch strategy to detect the changes on Angular Scope objects.
+- `watch-depth` attribute indicates which watch strategy AngularJS will use to detect the changes on the scope objects.
 The possible values as follows:

 | value | description |
 | --- | --- |